Skip to Content

 20 Texas Christmas (pink) 20 Texas Christmas (blue) San Francisco

-Just up the street from Union Square, you will feel like you have been transported to another world when you enter San Francisco’s famous Chinatown.
+Just up the street from Union Square, you will feel like you have been transported to another world when you enter San Francisco’s Chinatown.

 Walking up to Chinatown’s famous Dragon’s Gate, stop for the infamous selfie before journeying into this San Francisco treasure.

-San Francisco’s Chinatown is the second-largest Chinese community in the United States.
 Be sure to visit during the day when all the shops are open, and the area is bustling with life.

-Head to the fortune cookie factory on Ross to see the birthplace of these yummy crunchy treats.
+Head to the fortune cookie factory on Ross to see the birthplace of these yummy, crunchy treats.

 She contributed it to the tea?!

-Also, check out one of the great tea rooms in this area.
 Marty and I had a great time sampling and learning about tea from a beautiful Chinese lady who told us she was in her 70s but didn’t look a day over 30.

-7. North Beach
+North Beach

-Originally part of the Barbary Coast, North Beach is brimming with history as well.
-The main street, Grant Avenue is the oldest street in San Francisco, and the North Point docks once welcomed thousands of immigrants to America.
+The main street, Grant Avenue, is the oldest in San Francisco, and the North Point docks once welcomed thousands of immigrants to America.

-Take a break and watch all of the dogs frolic in Washington Square Park before visiting the church where Marilyn Monroes ‘staged’ her wedding to Joe DiMaggio, Sts.
+Take a break and watch all the dogs frolic in Washington Square Park before visiting the church where Marilyn Monroes ‘staged’ her wedding to Joe DiMaggio, Sts.
 Peter and Paul Church (they just took pics outside of the church after actually marrying at City Hall).

-For the ultimate food experience, you have to take the Little Italy and North Beach Walking Tour.
 Not only will you learn about the fascinating history of this neighborhood, but you will also get to taste so much amazing food!

-8. Lombard Street
+Lombard Street

 20 Texas Christmas (pink) 20 Texas Christmas (blue) San Francisco

-Lombard Street, “the most crooked street in the world,” definitely lives up to its name.
 When we visited during the day, the street was lined with other tourists snapping photos and watching the cars navigate the hairpin turns.

-We noticed a line of cars stretching as far as we could see, waiting to drive the crooked part of the street.
 A lady on the BigBus Tour told us that it wasn’t uncommon for people to wait 2-3 hours for a chance to drive this section of Lombard!

 I loved the beautiful houses that lined Lombard, all with their unique style and charm.
-I do wonder though, if the people can ever get out of their driveway?!

-Of course, the real estate on this street is worth a pretty penny, as is most real estate in San Francisco.
 If you live in San Francisco and are interested in selling, you can sell your home fast in San Francisco with HomeLight!

 I have to be honest, we saw people doing this one, but I wasn’t brave enough.
-Well, I didn’t have the segway skills anyway!
-LOL!

-9. Palace of Fine Arts
+Palace of Fine Arts

 Planning a trip to San Francisco?
 Check out our list of the top attractions and tours in San Francisco so that you can make the most of your time here. #sanfrancisco #visitsanfrancisco #sanfranciscoattractions #whattodoinsanfrancisco